High-throughput computing as an enabler of black hole science

 Sharing Is Key

 Sharing is a core principle of the OSG.
-Over 100 million CPU hours delivered on the OSG in the past year were opportunistic: they would have remained on but idle if it wasn't for the OSG.
+Over 100 million CPU hours delivered on the OSG in the past year were opportunistic, contributed by university campuses, government-supported supercomputing facilities and research collaborations.
 Sharing allows individual researchers to access larger computing resources and large organizations to keep their utilization high.

 The OSG consists of computing and storage elements at over 100 individual sites spanning the United States.
 These sites, primarily at universities and national labs, range in size from a few hundred to tens of thousands of CPU cores.